What To Do When Husband Is Mean To You is tough, specially in a MLC.

 It’s a simple night.
 You are out with your husband and your kids.
-The husband speaks, “I noticed there were 20 days that the kids were late to school…”
+The husband speaks, “I noticed on the kids report card that there were 20 days that the kids were late to school…”

 You look up.

 Uh oh….the kids are all staring at you.
 They’ve heard this before.
 You have not.
-You wait….
+You aren’t sure what is going on and decide not to respond, so you wait….

 “It’s December…that’s not that much…but it needs to stop…”